shreyabirthare/public_lab2/README.md

     * Explaining the plots by addressing answers to the 4 questions listed in Part 3 (5%)
     * Test cases and test case output (5%)

 As the late policy, will we deduct 10% per day.
-Medical or COVID exceptions require advanced notice, and should be submitted through Piazza (use the exceptionRequests folder in Piazza).
+Medical or COVID exceptions require advanced notice and should be submitted through Piazza (use the exception requests folder in Piazza).
 Three free late days per group are available for the entire semester.
 Use them wisely and do not use them up for one lab by managing your time well.